Menu

 5. Express opinions and make decisions on social, moral, ethical, economic and environmental issues based upon sound understanding

-We intend that, through their developing understanding of science concepts and scientific observation, they will be able to form opinions and make decisions about significant issues and, where appropriate, communicate these to others.
+We intend that, through their developing understanding of science concepts and scientific observation, pupils will be able to form opinions and make decisions about significant issues and, where appropriate, communicate these to others.
 Specific learning on environmental topics, such as managing the Earth’s resources, will be key in realising this intention.

 6. Develop an enquiring and analytical mind

-We intend that pupils will develop analytical thinking by learning the processes of scientific enquiry that scientists use when posing questions, investigating and examining evidence.
+We intend that pupils develop analytical thinking by learning the processes of scientific enquiry that scientists use when posing questions, investigating and examining evidence.

 7. Become Inspired

-Through the provision of a Science curriculum in which pupils develop wide-ranging knowledge and disciplinary skills, we intend that pupils will experience a sense of excitement from learning about the natural world.
+Through the provision of a Science curriculum in which pupils develop wide-ranging knowledge and disciplinary skills, we intend that pupils experience a sense of excitement from learning about the natural world.
 We intend that this will inspire pupils to want to continue their learning in Science as they move to the next stage of their education.
 We intend that pupils understand that science is a future learning and career path open to all pupils.

 Opossum Values